zhwang24/zhwang24.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-As a postdoctoral researcher at the Polar Research Institute of China, I investigate the Arctic's response to climate change, focusing on the sea-ice-atmosphere system and its interaction with Arctic rivers.
-My research involves the applications of remote sensing, thermodynamic modeling, and machine learning to analyze these complex and interconnected polar processes.
+As a postdoctoral researcher at the Polar Research Institute of China, my work focuses on cryosphere science, specifically the dynamics and thermodynamics of sea ice within the river–sea–ice–atmosphere system.
+I investigate how these processes contribute to broader climate change.
+My methodology incorporates remote sensing, thermodynamic modeling, and machine learning to analyze these complex polar interactions.

 # 🔥 News